bitflipper19/Advent-of-Hardware/README.md

 Though Hardcaml (OCaml) is a **Hardware Construction Language** whose purpose is to generate **HDL** code like verilog for the designer, I obviously went the opposite way.
 Wrote verilog first then tried to write Hardcaml.

-Ngl OCaml made me a bit uncomfortable and forced me to come out of my comfort zone.
+Ngl OCaml made me a bit uncomfortable and forced me to come out of my comfort zone. ~~OCaml has no curly braces :(~~, Overall the language is accepting, would definitely try out making CPUs/Processors in Hardcaml and attain fluency in it.

 Waiting eagerly for AoFPGA'26, wish to see myself implementing some core data structures like trees and graphs in future!!

 ---
 # Final Note